monners/date-range-list/README.md

 Speaking of lazy.
 Linting!
 Yeah, I probably could have foregone the setup of an `.editorconfig` and `.eslintrc`, but I'm lazy.
 This helps me not be that when it comes to consistency.
 Mostly...

 ##Room for Improvement (┛◉Д◉)┛彡┻━┻
 I'm not entirely happy with how I've handled the parsing of the DateRange objects.
 This just screams for a helper function that can be properly unit tested, but I didn't want to go *too* hardcore on the boilerplate.
-At the very list there's the propType check to make sure we're not passing in anything *too* silly.
+At the very least there's the propType check to make sure we're not passing in anything *too* silly.

 Also, the styles and container markup.
 As is, it's not exactly a firm foundation to build on.
 My approach for *real* builds is to start with typography and standard content, then nail the master container styles, *then* start the components.
 In the interests of time, I opted not to do that.